vladimirzeth/IT-Portfolio/troubleshooting-scenarios/mattermost/tickets/MM-001-Implementation.md

 ### 🔐 Secure Link via Bot (Expires in 30 Minutes)

-To address security concerns, the system generates a time-limited access link (valid for 30 minutes) via a bot response.
+To ensure secure access, the system generates a time-limited link (valid for 30 minutes) via a bot response.

 **Mobile (Receiving Secure Link):**